-1. Academic Standing of CAHP Students: Within the parameters established below, programs within the College of Allied Health Professions will designate the current Academic Standing of each student.
-All students will be considered to have an Academic Standing of "Satisfactory" upon entry into the program, and any changes in Academic Standing will be reported to the student and to the CAHP Assistant Dean for Academic Affairs, who is responsible for securely maintaining individual and aggregate records of academic status, progression, remediation, and sanctions for all CAHP students.
+- 1. Academic Standing of CAHP Students: Within the parameters established below, programs within the College of Allied Health Professions will designate the current Academic Standing of each student.
+All students will be considered to have an Academic Standing of "Satisfactory" upon entry into the program, and any changes in Academic Standing will be reported to the student and to the CAHP Assistant Dean for Academic Affairs, who is responsible for securely maintaining individual and aggregate records of academic status, progression, remediation, and sanctions for all CAHP students. - 2.
+Academic Standing Defined: At any given time, students in the CAHP will be designated by their Program Director as having an Academic Standing in one of the following categories satisfactory, at-risk, formal remediation and academic probation.
+(These terms refer strictly to Academic Standing and should not be confused with the term "Satisfactory Academic Progress," which is used to determine financial aid status.)
+Per the CAHP Academic Standing Policy, a MLS student will be considered for at-risk, formal remediation and academic probation status per criteria below.

-1.1.
+2.1.
 Satisfactory

-- 1.1.1.
+- 2.1.1.
 All students entering a CAHP program are considered to have an Academic Standing of "Satisfactory."
-No transcript notation will be made for this standing; absence of other notation implies satisfactory academic standing. - 1.1.2.
-Program directors and advisors are encouraged to identify at-risk students as early as possible, provide advice on potential sources of assistance, and follow up as needed to maximize chances of students' academic success. - 1.1.3.
+No transcript notation will be made for this standing; absence of other notation implies satisfactory academic standing. - 2.1.2.
+Program directors and advisors are encouraged to identify at-risk students as early as possible, provide advice on potential sources of assistance, and follow up as needed to maximize chances of students' academic success. - 2.1.3.
 MLS Program 'at-risk' criteria: